 |Name of the Director ||Category |

-|Mr. F. D. Neterwala ||chairman - Non-Executive Director |
+|Mr. F. D. Neterwala ||Non-Executive Director |

-|Mr. H. R. Rrasad ||Independent Director |
+|Mr. H. R. Prasad ||Independent Director |

 |Mr. A. F. Neterwala ||Non-Executive Director |

-- 30th May 2016
+- 28th May 2019

-- 11th November 2016
+- 13th November 2019

-- 10th February 2017
+- 13th February 2020

-The formal evaluation procedure for evaluation by the Board of its own performance andthat of its Committee and individual Directors was done. the meeting of the independentDirectors of the company was held on 12th April 2017.
+The formal procedure for evaluation by the Board of its own performance and that of itsCommittee and Individual Directors was done.

 DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to section 134 (3) (c) and 134 (5) of the companies act 2013 the Directorsbased on the representations received from the Operating Management confirm that:
+Pursuant to Section 134 (3) (c) and 134 (5) of the Companies Act 2013 the Directorsbased on the representations received from the Operating Management confirm that:

-(a) in the preparation of the annual accounts the applicable accounting standards havebeen followed and that there are no material departures;
+(a) In the preparation of the annual accounts the applicable accounting standards havebeen followed and that there are no material departures;

-(c) To the best of their knowledge and ability proper and sufficient care has beentaken for the maintenance of adequate accounting records in accordance with the applicableprovisions of the Companies Act 2013 for safeguarding the assets of the company and forpreventing and detecting fraud and other irregularities if any;
+(c) To the best of their knowledge and ability proper and sufficient care has beentaken for the maintenance of adequate accounting records in accordance with the applicableprovisions of the Companies Act 2013 for safeguarding the assets of the Company and forpreventing and detecting fraud and other irregularities if any;

-(d) the annual accounts have been prepared on a going concern basis.
+(d) The annual accounts have been prepared on a going concern basis.

-(e) The Directors have laid down internal financial controls in respect of policies andprocedures adopted by the Company for ensuring the orderly and efficient conduct of itsbusiness including adherence to the Company's policies the safe guarding of its assetsthe accuracy and completeness of the accounting records and timely preparation of reliablefinancial information and such internal controls are adequate and are operatingeffectively.
+(e) The Directors have laid down internal financial controls in respect of policies andprocedures adopted by the Company for ensuring the orderly and efficient conduct of itsbusiness including adherence to the Company's policies the safe guarding of its assetsthe accuracy and completeness of the accounting records and timely preparation of reliablefinancial information and such internal controls are adequate and were operatingeffectively.